kingofthewinds/MultiwayMergeSort/README.md

 #Building and Execution
 1. To build, use the makefile with the following commend : make mws
-2. Then to execute, you need to supply three parameters in the following order :
+2. Then to execute, you need to supply three parameters in the following order : ./mws [fileName] [m] [d]
    * name of the file to merge
    * the size of the buffer to use (in number of ints)
    * the number of merges at each iteration